Moving More Loads as an OTR Independent Contractor: 5 Tips

-Additionally, your fleet manager may present you with loads where you might have to deadhead, but it may offer a bigger payout than a load with virtually no deadhead time.
+Additionally, your dispatcher may present you with loads where you might have to deadhead, but it may offer a bigger payout than a load with virtually no deadhead time.

 Make sure when you accept a load that you’re considering if you can run the load and deliver on time.
 Compare it to your HOS availability.

-Be sure you always talk to your fleet manager before you think of rejecting a load.
+Be sure you always talk to your driver manager or dispatcher before you think of rejecting a load.
 They may have put you on a lower-paying load because they have a great load that’ll get you out of that area afterward.

 4. Trip Plan and Maximize Your Hours of Service

 Perhaps the number one rule when it comes to maximizing your efficiency on the road is to trip plan and maximize your HOS.
 In order to move more freight, it’s crucial for you to utilize your clock and be willing to put the work in.

 Trip planning and keeping a close watch on your HOS will help you make the most of your time.
 When you don’t utilize your clock to the best of your ability, it’s going to hurt you at the end of the week, which adds up to a significant amount of time at the end of the month.
 Your clock is your most valuable asset and it can hold you against the wall from a revenue standpoint.